thibaudgirard/fx-training/step-06/README.md

 Now run your application.
 You should be able to call the `/hello` and `/status` routes.

-If so, you shall now proceed to the [final step](../step-final/README.md).
+If so, you shall now proceed to the [next step](../step-07/README.md).